 In typical dai pai dong style, the inside is nothing to shout home about, the average man would probably park his car in one of these but nothing else.
 Needless the say, that’s not the point of a dai pai dong.

 Another classic is the prawns deep fried with salted egg yolk.
-The prawns were coated in the creamy egg yolk and are deep fried with their jackets on – which are edible too.
+The prawns were coated in the creamy egg yolk and are deep fried with their jackets on.
+Don ‘t be shy about eating everything.

 Next came the hot pot, with bitter gourd, blackbeans and frogs legs.
 It does what it says on the tin, lots of bitterness, umami from the blackbeans and for those who haven’t had frog’s legs before, it really does taste like chicken!